kinghajj/netholdem/docs/DESIGN.md

 ## Workspace

-* `client` - the client program.
+* `client` - the client program, embedded as WebAssembly in the UI.
 * `game` - core logic for Texas Hold'em.
 * `model` - key data structures for the game, client, and server.
 * `protocol` - request/response DTOs exchanged between the server and clients.
-* `server` - the server program.
+* `server` - the HTTP/Websocket server program.
+* `ui` - the web frontend.

 ## Protocol

-The protocol between the client and server is pretty straightforward: a long- lived TCP stream exchanges requests and responses to/from the server and client, respectively.
-These messages are encoded as JSON text, and each message is delimited by a newline.
+The protocol between the client and server is pretty straightforward: a long- lived Websocket stream exchanges requests and responses to/from the server and client, respectively.
+These messages are binary-encoded with `bincode`.
 Every request sent by the client will result in one, and only one, response.
 The server will, however, also send unsolicited responses, to update clients of relevant changes to the game state.

 ## Server